 I didn’t get much steamy action as a teen, other than big hot, sweet, spicy bowls of dhal.

-The main place I saw people expressing sexuality was on MTV Bass, and that shit was definitely not on show in my house, unless it was on a screen.
+The main place I saw people expressing sexuality was on MTV Bass.
+That shit was definitely not on show in my house, unless it was on a screen.
 I learned that sex was either slutty or intended to make babies.
 It wasn’t talked about or shown, but if it did come out it was in a joke.
 If it wasn’t a joke, then eyes would turn down and cheeks would blush.
 I was ashamed of my desire but that didn’t mean it wasn’t strong.

 At the beginning of my college years I moved out of mum’s house and my relationship to food changed a bit.
 I guess you could say it de-culturised from my roots.
 I cooked a lot less, but I was still obsessed with The Flavour.
 All the way through college and uni I remember feeling really unattractive, lonely and desperate for intimate attention and sexual contact.
 I found it impossible to believe that anyone would ever find me sexually attractive and willingly want to bed me, without me pleadingly coercing them (which I did try a few times).
 Me: with my kinky hair and stocky brown body?
 No way.
 One of my coping mechanisms was to pretend that I didn’t really want sex and intimacy in the first place.
 (I also fabricated stories about distant lovers and hook ups to my friends so that they would think I was “normal”.)
 Another joyous, shameful, bitter, sweet coping mechanism of mine was FOOD.
 I used it to deal with the unnameable sadness that was under the surface.
 Food was an event.
 A way of experiencing pleasure, and a way of actually controlling what I was feeling for a moment.
 But I became uncontrollable and compulsive with food.
 (When I didn’t like how this was looking on my body, I spiralled my way through a year of speed-filled diet pill abuse and night terrors, but that is a story for another day.)
 I remember one teenage Friday midnight spent with a whole bag of dolly mixture, chased with a whole tub of ice cream and a couple bowls of Crunchy Nut Cornflakes.
 After finishing each food, I remember feeling this unbearable discomfort locked in my chest and desperation to taste sweet happiness again.
 I couldn’t take my mind off the thought of filling my mouth just one more time.
 I tore through the cupboards and Tesco aisles; I needed to ravage something else, right then and there.